Skip to main content

 #

 Skip it if: You’re reasonably mobile, have 2+ days in Athens, and don’t mind walking.
-The city center is compact, and the metro handles everything else.
+Save the €20 and explore on foot — you’ll have a richer experience and discover things no bus route could show you.

-Best alternative: Walk the center, use the metro for longer distances, and spend the €20 you saved on a great meal instead.
+Best alternative: Walk the center at your own pace, use the metro for longer hops, and spend the money you saved on a meal you’ll actually remember.
+A great rooftop dinner overlooking the Acropolis beats a bus window view every time.

 Planning your Athens visit?
 Check out our Athens metro guide and 3-day itinerary.